 - Schedule your appointment for a time when you won’t be interrupted or distracted.

-- Be sure to have you medicines on hand, including your over-the-counter drugs and supplements.
+- Be sure to have your medicines on hand, including your over-the-counter drugs and supplements.

 - Have a pen and paper to take notes.

-- Write down questions you have about your medicines before your appointment.
+- Write down questions you have about your medications before your appointment.
 Examples of common questions include:

-- How and when do I take this medicine?
+- Why am I taking this medication?
+How and when do I take this medication?

 - What should I do if I miss a dose?

-- Does this medicine have any side effects?
+- Does this medication have any side effects?

-- What should I do if a side effect occurs?
+- What should I do if I have a side effect?

-- How and where should I store my medicine?
+- How and where should I keep my medicine?

-- Should I avoid any medicines or dietary supplements, drinks, foods or activities while using my medicine?
+- Should I avoid any medications or dietary supplements, drinks, foods or activities while using my medication?